K-Deep Simplex: Deep Manifold Learning via Local Dictionaries: Experiments

+Let $\Y = [\y_1, \ldots, \y_n] \in \real^{d \times n}$ be a collection of $n$ data points in $\real^d$.
+To cluster the data, we utilize Algorithm 1 to obtain sparse representation coefficients $\X$ and a set of $m$ atoms $\mb{a}_1, \ldots, \mb{a}_m$.
+Our similarity matrix is $\X\X^T$.
+Given the similarity matrix, to cluster the data into $k$ clusters, we apply spectral clustering which first embeds the data using $k$ eigenvectors of a normalized graph Laplacian corresponding to the largest $k$ eigenvalues.
+We note that the obtained embedding is extended to all data points by applying the dictionary.
+The details of these are in Section IV.
+D. Given the embedding, we run $k$-means to obtain the cluster labels \citep{ng2001spectral}.

-In this section, we demonstrate the ability of KDS, implemented in PyTorch \cite{paszke2019pytorch}, to efficiently and accurately recover the underlying clusters of both synthetic and real-world data sets.
-Details about preprocessing of data and parameter selection for KDS as well as baseline algorithms can be found in the supplementary material.
+In this section, we demonstrate the ability of KDS, implemented in PyTorch \citep{paszke2019pytorch}, to efficiently and accurately recover the underlying clusters of both synthetic and real-world data sets.
+Details about pre-processing of data and parameter selection for KDS as well as baseline algorithms can be found in the Supplementary Materials.
 All clustering experiments are evaluated with respect to a given ground truth clustering using the unsupervised clustering accuracy (ACC), which is invariant under a permutation of the cluster labels.
+Accuracy is defined as the percentage of correct matches with respect to the ground truth labels of the data.